codebeltnet/dotnet-restore/README.md

 # .NET Restore

-Uses the .NET CLI `dotnet restore` command including a select few options tied to [dotnet restore](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-restore) otherwise pre-configured specifically for the Codebelt methodology.
+Uses the .NET CLI `dotnet restore` [command]((https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-restore)) to restore the dependencies for projects or the solution itself.

 Supports `projects` input we learned to appreciate from [AzDO DotNetCoreCLI](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/dotnet-core-cli-v2?view=azure-pipelines).

-This ensures a smooth and consistent way to setup your CI/CD pipeline as well as structuring your repository.
+> This action is part of the Codebelt ecosystem and ensures a consistent way of:
+>
+> - Defining your CI/CD pipeline
+> - Structuring your repository
+> - Keeping your codebase small and feasible
+> - Writing clean and maintainable code
+> - Deploying your code to different environments
+> - Automating as much as possible
+>
+> A paved path to excel as a DevSecOps Engineer.

 ## Usage